alyssaduan/Derivative-based-Shapley-Value/README.md

 # Examples

+We provide examples for HIV and Ebola models and apply the DerSHAP for sensitivity analysis.

-We apply DerSHAP to two datasets from machine learning, Amazon stock data and Boston housing data, and compare it with SHAP and KernelSHAP.
+We also apply DerSHAP to two datasets from machine learning, Amazon stock data and Boston housing data, and compare it with SHAP and KernelSHAP.

 If you have questions or feedback, contact [Hui Duan](hd19g@fsu.edu).